Veronica gentianoides 'Variegata' $9.95

 - Special characteristics: to look its best it needs ground that is moist but well drained -- add an extra amount compost to the soil when planting

-Except for the creamy marbling to the lustrous, green leaves this is identical to the green leaved Veronica gentianoides.
-Neither one is frequently seen at nurseries.
-Also semi-evergreen and low to the ground, it grows into a slowly widening clump that carries short spires of beautifully blue flowers in early summer.
+With its lustrous, green leaves that have creamy marbling, Veronica gentianoides 'Variegata' isn't frequently seen at nurseries.
+It is semi-evergreen and low to the ground, growing into a slowly widening clump that carries short spires of beautifully blue flowers in early summer.
+To grow well it needs soil that will not dry out during the heat of summer.
+And filtered light, or placed where it receives morning sun only.
 USDA Zones 4 - 9 in the West, Zones 4 - 7 in the East. |

 |